rizqidjamaluddin/Gatekeeper/README.md

 - `DenyGuestsPolicy` - Send DENY to all guests.
 - `DenyEveryonePolicy` - What it says on the tin.
 Useful for temporary blocking everything.
 - `FulfillAllPolicy` - Accepts an array of _other policies_, and will only return ALLOW if _all_ of the sub-policies do.
+- `FulfillAnyPolicy` - Also accepts an array of policies, and returns ALLOW if _at least one_ sub-policy does.
+- `RequiredPolicy` - Accepts another policy, and returns DENY if the contained policy does not return ALLOW.

 A bit more advanced: